 This course relates to the study of the basic principles of how the body responds to and reacts to administered agents.
-This course is composed of three subtopics: Pharmacodynamics; <a href="Pharmacodyn
+This course is composed of three subtopics: Pharmacodynamics, Pharmacokinetics, and Pharmacotherapeutics.

-DENU 1562 Local Anesthesia

-This course is essential for the performance of a great majority of the clinical procedures students use in treating patients throughout a career.
+DENU 1562 Local Anesthesia 1.0 cr This course is essential for the performance of a great majority of the clinical procedures students use in treating patients throughout a career.
 The goal is for students to learn the pharmacology and toxicology of dental local anesthetic drugs and the proper techniques for their administration.

-DENF 1601 Dental Anatomy I

-Knowledge of dental anatomy and occlusion is fundamental in the study and practice of all the disciplines of dentistry.
+DENF 1601 Dental Anatomy I Knowledge of dental anatomy and occlusion is fundamental in the study and practice of all the disciplines of dentistry.
 It is essential in diagnosis, treatment planning, and treatment.
-Students are required to learn the anatomical and morphological characteristics of the teeth and their supporting structures, inter-arch and intra-arch relationships and eruption.
+Students are required to learn the anatomical and morphological characteristics of the teeth and their supporting structures, inter-arch and intraarch relationships and eruption.
 Combined with the complementary lab courses, students will be able to fabricate dental restorations that meet anatomical, morphological, and functional requirements.
-This course also provides preparation for the Dental Anatomy and Occlusion section of the National Board Dental Examination-Part 1.